kennybc/multi-key-bindings/README.md

 ## Versions and Compatibility

-Created for Minecraft version 1.21.4, tested on versions 1.21+ Most recently tested and working on 1.21.6!
+Created for Minecraft version 1.21.4, tested on versions 1.20+ <br>
+Most recently tested and working on 1.21.8!

 <br>